-Energy Academy Europe organizes 20 Energy Learning Activities every year: these are lectures, debates, masterclasses and excursions on a wide range of topics related to the energy transition.
-For these events we invite top speakers from different fields and disciplines, inspirational debaters and highly skilled professionals to provide you with state-of-the-art knowledge on energy issues.
+Energy Academy Europe offers some 20 Energy Learning Activities to RUG and Hanze UAS students every year: lectures, debates, masterclasses and excursions on a wide range of topics related to the energy transition.
+We invite top speakers from different fields and disciplines, inspirational debaters and highly skilled professionals to provide you with the latest knowledge and information on energy related issues.

-If you’re a student, you can follow these activities in addition to your regular study and courses.
-And there is more: we offer you the opportunity to obtain the valuable Energy Academy Europe Certificate.
+As a student, you can attend these events in addition to your regular study and courses.
+And there is more: it can lead you to obtaining the valuable Energy Academy Europe Certificate.

-In the past Energy Academy welcomed world-renowned speakers such as entrepreneurship expert Saras Sarasvathy, European Commission’s Vice-President for Energy Union Maroš Šefčovič and recently Marjan Minnesma of Urganda.
+Sofar we have welcomed world-renowned speakers such as entrepreneurial expert Saras Sarasvathy, European Commission’s Vice-President for Energy Union Maroš Šefčovič and recently Marjan Minnesma of Urgenda.

-A monthly two hours event with national and international speakers
+A monthly 2-hour event with national and international speakers

 Half-day introductions to high profile topics with high profile specialists, four times a year

-Monthly discussions between speakers and students urgent issues in the energy transition.
+Discussions between guest speakers and students on urgent issues in the energy transition.

-Fieldtrips to visit energy initiatives on site, close by (Eemshaven) and further away (Paris)
+Field trips to energy initiatives on site, close by (Eemshaven) and further away (Paris)

 What are Energy Learning Activities?